juji-io/datalevin/planner.md

 characteristic sets [4] in RDF stores or tables in RDBMS, this concept captures the defining combination of attributes for a class of entities.

-An `encla` LMDB map will be used to store the `EnCla` index.
-The keys are the unique integer IDs of each entity class.
-The value of each entity class contains the following information:
+A LMDB map will be used to store the `EnCla` index.
+The keys are the IDs of each entity class.
+The value contains the following information:

-* `aids`, the set of attribute ids that define the entity class
+* The set of attribute ids that define an encla.
-* `eids`, entity ids belonging to the entity class, represented as a bitmap.
+* The entity ids belong to an encla.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
 It is loaded into memory at system initialization and updated during system run.

 In Datomic-like stores, `:db.type/ref` triples provide links between two entity classes.
 Such links are important for simplifying query graph [2] [3].
-We stored them in a `Links` index, an inverted list mapping the pair of entity class ids to the list of triples belonging to it.
-This index also replaces the `vea` index that we had.
+We stored them in a LMDB map.
+They keys are the link IDs.
+The value contains:

+* Definition of the link: source encla id, target encla id, and the ref attribute id.
+* A mapping of source entity ids to target entity ids of the link.

-Compared with research literature [2] [3] [4], we build these indices online and kept them up to date with new data during transactions.
+Unlike previous research work [2] [3] [4], we build these indices online and kept them up to date with new data during transactions.
 We pay a small price in transaction processing time (about 30% slower) and a slightly larger memory footprint, but gain orders of magnitude query speedup.
 As far as we know, we are